1956 CONTINENTAL MK II

 Our goal with this car is to perform a full scale nut and bolt restoration.
 The car is pretty much stripped down on the outside now.
 Our painter of choice will be Mike with Mullins Enterprises.
 Mike's our Concourse painter and responsible for painting the 63' Roadster we built last Summer.
 He's also a go to guy for Pierce Arrows, etc.

 We have started stripping the frame and pans free of the terrible looking undercoating they put on the underside after the car was built.
 It did its job, however, what butt ugly stuff it is.
-While going thru the car top to bottom we have literally found no surface rust whatsoever.
+While going through the car top to bottom we have literally found no surface rust whatsoever.
 The car has been perfectly frozen in time.
 Don't let the pictures of the undercarriage scare you.
 This is what we call progress.

 If you want more information on this car, please call me.